KayFrimp/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 2. 2-print_alphabet.py - Prints ASCII alphabets in lowercase.

 3. 3-print_alphabt.py - Prints all ASCII alphabets in lowercase except 'e' and 'q'.

+4. 4-print_hexa.py - Prints all numbers from 0 to 98 in decimal and in hexadecimal.